checkstyle-addons/checkstyle-addons/_includes/pages/run.md

   </tbody>
 </table>

 The Checkstyle version is directly determined by the version of the SonarQube Checkstyle plugin, so you don't need to check that explicitly.
+SonarQube 3.6 is the earliest version on which {{ site.name }} could possibly run, even if you built from source.

+The rules provided by {{ site.name }} are all tagged with `checkstyle-addons`, which is useful to filter them from the overall list of Checkstyle rules.

 <p><a href="https://github.com/{{ site.github }}/releases/download/v{{ site.latest_version }}/sonar-checkstyleaddons-{{ site.latest_version }}.jar" class="btn btn-primary">Download Plugin</a></p>

-Drop the downloaded plugin into the *extensions/plugins* folder of your SonarQube installation (where all the other plugins are).
+**Installation:** Drop the downloaded plugin into the *extensions/plugins* folder of your SonarQube installation (where all the other plugins are).
 Double-check the version of the SonarQube Checkstyle plugin according to the above table.
 Upgrade that if necessary.
 Restart SonarQube.

-The rules provided by {{ site.name }} are all tagged with `checkstyle-addons`, which is useful to filter them from the overall list of Checkstyle rules.

 {% comment %} ======================================================================================= {% endcomment %}